Building a React Water Tracker

 });

-2. Write to localStorage whenever state changes using useEffect:
+Writing to localStorage whenever state changes uses useEffect:

 useEffect(() => {